twsswt/theatre_ag/README.md

  * **Actor** A software agent with it's own thread of control.
 Actor execution of activity is regulated by the ticks of clock.

- * **Setting** The problem domain 'physics' of the simulation environment.
+ * **Scene** The problem domain 'physics' of the simulation environment.
 Actors manipulate the setting when they execute workflows.

  * **Workflow** Task specifications implemented as Plain Old Python Classes.
 Workflows describe the sequence of work